euclidianAce/lmenu/README.md

   :)
 ```

-More examples can be found in the examples directory of this repository.
+More examples can be found in the examples directory of this repository and in the project and update scripts in my [utils repository](https://github.com/3uclidian/utils)